 In addition to the Medicare program, many private payors look to CMS policies as a guideline in setting their coverage policies and payment amounts.
 The current coverage policies of these private payors may differ from the Medicare program, and payment rates may be higher, lower, or the same as the Medicare program.
 If CMS or other agencies decrease or limit reimbursement payments to doctors and hospitals, this may negatively impact our business.
 Additionally, some private payors do not follow the Medicare guidelines and those payors may reimburse only a portion of the cost of cardiac ablation, or not at all.
+It is our understanding that there has recently been an increase in certain payors declining reimbursement for sole-therapy minimally invasive AF ablation treatment.
+Physicians, in combination with their industry organizations and societies, are responding and working to secure reimbursement for the procedure to the extent the payor has denied reimbursement.

 The FDA generally does not regulate the practice of medicine.
-Doctors may use our Isolator system and other products in circumstances where they deem it medically appropriate, such as for the treatment of AF, even though the FDA has not approved or cleared our products for that indication.
+Doctors may use our products in circumstances where they deem it medically appropriate, such as for the treatment of AF, even though the FDA has not approved or cleared our products for that indication.
 In these circumstances, some government or private payors, including some Medicare carriers, may make coverage and payment determinations on a case-by-case basis.
 Additionally, some government or private payors may deem the treatment of AF using our products for indications not approved or cleared by the FDA to be experimental or not medically necessary and, as such, may not provide coverage or payment.